 This should detail the objectives and resources required for external communication to support the marketing strategy.

-Use this slide to detail how the product will be marketed internally and how any product changes will be communicated to relevant stakeholders within the organization.
+Use this slide in in your go to market strategy template. to detail how the product will be marketed internally and how any product changes will be communicated to relevant stakeholders within the organization.

 Budget and Resources, KPIs and Metrics